Where does our water come from?

 Fish River Water Scheme sources of water are the Oberon Dam (capacity 45,400ML) and the Duckmaloi Weir (20ML).
 Water gravitates to the scheme with pressure booster stations at Narrowneck and Mt Piper.
 Present water supply management for the use of water from the Fish River covers supply of drinking water to Lithgow's rural villages on a continuous basis but supply is also able to be connected to Lithgow town water under a supply arrangement.
 Provision for using this water is conditional and based on the availability of water from other sources such as Farmers Creek and Clarence Water Transfer Scheme.
 The FRWS currently operates for the villages beyond the water main junction at West Wallerawang.

-In 2010/2011, Council adopted a water charges structure that moves toward compliance with the State Government’s Best Practice Guidelines.
-This requires an access charge based on capacity (water meter size) and a two-step pricing system for water consumption for resident customers.
+Council has adopted a water charges structure that moves toward compliance with the State Government’s Best Practice Guidelines.
+This requires an access charge based on capacity (water meter size) and a two-step pricing system for water consumption for residential and business customers.

 Lithgow City Council will notify customers of any water quality issues as soon as we become aware of them.